joncampbell123/dosbox-x/README.md

 ------------------------

-DOSBox-X was developed around the US keyboard layout, with only a few additional layouts natively supported.
+DOSBox-X was developed around the US keyboard layout, with support for a few additional layouts.

+You can change the keyboard layout in the [dos] section of the dosbox-x.conf file.

-You can use the KEYB command in the DOSBox-X command line to change the keyboard layout.
+Alternatively, the KEYB command can be used from the DOSBox-X command line to change the keyboard layout.
 For example:

 KEYB UK 858

 This command will switch the current keyboard layout to the UK keyboard layout (code page 858).

-To add additional layouts, see file [README.keyboard-layout-handling](README.keyboard-layout-handling) on how to do so as a developer.
+If you find that a keyboard layout is not yet supported by DOSBox-X, in order to add additional layouts for use with DOSBox-X, please see file [README.keyboard-layout-handling](README.keyboard-layout-handling) on how to do so as a developer.